PatrickCaramico/Digital_Curriculo/README.md

-# Digital_Curriculo
+# Digital_Resume

-Projeto Digital_Curriculo: esse projeto foi desenvolvido em HTML e CSS, o intuito dele é mostrar de uma forma diferente meu curriculo, eu fiz esse modelo digital para praticar meus estudos tanto de HTML e CSS.
+"Digital_Resume Project": This project was developed using HTML and CSS.
+Its objective is to present my resume in a different way.
+I created this digital template to practice my studies in both HTML and CSS.

-# Images Projeto:
+# Project Images

-Aqui está a imagem do projeto ;
+Here is the project image;

 <img aligh="center" src="Images Digital Curriculo/Tela inicial.png" width="800px">

-# Trecho do Código
+# Code Snippet

-Trecho de códigos do HTML e CSS;
+Code snippets in HTML and CSS;

 #
 HTML